akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 Now that the actions and the fields don't have any secret for you anymore, you can discover which attribute types you can use as *targets* for your rules.
 It means that these attributes can receive the values you defined in your rules.

-## Text/Text area
+## Text/Textarea

-The possible operators for the `text/text area` attribute types are:
+The possible operators for the `text/textarea` attribute types are:

 - STARTS WITH
 - ENDS WITH